Brewers vs. Dodgers Player Props Betting Odds

 Yelich Stats

-- Yelich will look for his seventh straight game with a hit in this contest.
-During his last 10 outings he is batting .325 with a double, nine walks and six RBI.
+- Yelich hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 games he is hitting .275 with a double, eight walks and four RBI.

 Yelich Recent Games